amberxuqianchen/effort-osf/README.md

 - Run codes 01 ~ 03 to train the word2vec models.

 ## Contact
-If you encounter any issues when trying to run this analysis, feel free to reach out.
+If you encounter any issues when trying to run this analysis, feel free to reach out to me at amber.chen@psych.ucsb.edu.

+## ⭐ Star this Repository

+If you find this repository useful for your research, please consider giving it a star!